ahrsoftware/ahr-website/django/README.md

 Apps include:

-- **general** - this is for general sections of the website that don't require a data model (e.g. welcome page, services page, cookies page, etc.)
+- **general** - this is for general, simple sections of the website that don't require a data model (e.g. welcome page, cookies page, etc.)
 - **datadriven** - this app includes parts of the website that are driven by data from the model.
-As there are a few small sections (services, portfolio, contacts) it made sense to group together in one app.
+As there are only a few small sections (services, portfolio, contacts) it made sense to group these all together in one app.

 ## Django Admin